SpainHoliday/sepawriter/README.md

 Manage SEPA (Single Euro Payments Area) Credit and Debit Transfer for SEPA or international order.
 Only one PaymentInformation is managed but it can manage multiple transactions.
-- The debtor is common to all transactions in a Credit transfer.
+- The debitor is common to all transactions in a Credit transfer.
 - The creditor is common to all transactions in a Debit transfer.

 It follows the "Customer Credit Transfer Initiation" &lt;pain.001.001.03&gt; defined in ISO 20022 - the original repository also includes some specific french rules (field used size != allowed size).